Steven Galloway (writer): Defamation lawsuits

 Adair's decision was appealed, and a hearing took place in May 2023 in the BC Court of Appeals.
 In January 2024, a three judge panel on the appeals court unanimously upheld Justice Adair's ruling and allowed Galloway's suit to proceed further to trial.

 The defendants subsequently appealed to the Supreme Court of Canada in one last attempt to have the case dismissed.
 However, in October 2024, the Supreme Court refused to hear the case and rejected all appeals, with Galloway being awarded costs.
 This means that the defendants now have no more avenue of appeal and that the case will go to trial.
-A trial date has not yet been set.
+The trial is now set to begin in October 2026 and is expected to last for up to twelve weeks.
+At some point during the summer of 2026, in either June or July, Professors Maillard and Lyon chose to settle with Galloway.
+The terms of the settlement are confidential and remain unknown.

 Books

 Finnie Walsh

 Galloway's debut novel, Finnie Walsh (2000), was nominated for the Amazon.ca/Books in Canada First Novel Award.
 It was described as "a work about the love of hockey and the way two boys form a bond that carries them through life's tragedies and trials".
 Galloway was recognized for successfully portraying a child's perspective without "giving a child an adult's perspective".
 The ethnic and economic diversity of the characters had critics describing it as a "truly Canadian book both in content and sensibility".
 It was noted that "The style of Galloway's early literary influences, Farley Mowat and John Irving, is apparent" in this first novel.